 The type of SAD light can also be important, as narrow bandwidth blue light with a specific wavelength has generally been found to be the most helpful in alleviating symptoms of seasonal depression.
 Light therapy may also help those who experience depression of different types as well.

 Vagus Nerve Stimulation Implant

-A VNS implant is typically used for treatment-resistant depression, or depression that hasn’t responded to more traditional forms of treatment like SSRIs or therapy.
-The implant itself is placed inside the chest cavity with a minor surgical procedure, while an electrode lead runs from the implant to wrap around the vagus nerve.
-Periodically, the implant will send a slight pulse of electricity to the node to your vagus nerve, directly stimulating a brain response.
-It has the potential to work on both emotional and physical problems, as it was originally developed to help treat epilepsy.
-Think of the VNS as sort of like a pacemaker for your brain.
+A VNS implant is sometimes used for treatment-resistant depression, or depression that hasn’t responded to more traditional forms of treatment like medication and therapy.
+The implant itself is generally placed inside the chest cavity with a minor surgical procedure, while an electrode lead runs from the implant to wrap around the vagus nerve.

 Brain Stimulation Therapies

 Because depression is normally a disorder of the brain, some therapies address the problem directly by stimulating the brain.
 One of these therapies may be electroconvulsive therapy (ECT), which normally involves sending electrical stimulation through your brain in a very controlled way while you are under anesthesia.

 Another type of brain stimulation therapy may be transcranial magnetic stimulation (TMS), which can be defined as a noninvasive procedure that stimulates the brain’s nerve cells using a magnetic force.
 Both electroconvulsive therapy and transcranial magnetic stimulation therapy are usually reserved for people with severe or persistent depression, such as major depression that doesn’t respond to other methods.